MoneySavingExpert.com homepage

 Can friends (or local clothes swaps) help?

-If you've friends who have a massive back catalogue of jumpers from Christmases past, check whether you could borrow one.
+If you've friends or family members who have a massive back catalogue of jumpers from Christmases past, check whether you could borrow one.

-Or, failing that, maybe even find one at a local clothes swap event – see my MSE charity clothes swap blog for inspiration if you fancy setting one up yourself.
+Or, failing that, maybe even find one at a local clothes swap event – you can find these on Eventbrite, or try an internet or Facebook search to see if one is listed in your area.
+See my MSE charity clothes swap blog for inspiration if you fancy setting one up yourself.

 Get crafty with an existing jumper